Former David Tribe Dominates ‘Survivor’ Tribal Council Again

 Warning: Article contains spoilers from this week’s episode of Survivor.

 Last week’s tribal council was coined by many as the best tribal council of the season.
 This week’s tribal council, however, wasn’t that far behind in terms of greatness.
 Strategically, the former David tribe managed to use the advantages in a way that allowed them to knock out a Goliath despite numbers not being in their favor.
-Goliaths – who are still heavily targeting Christian who they deem to be the strongest of the former David tribe – was forced to say goodbye to Dan instead.
+Goliaths – who are still heavily targeting Christian, whom they deem to be the strongest of the former David tribe – was forced to say goodbye to Dan instead.

 During the tribal council, Nick used his power to steal a vote to take Alison’s vote.
 This was likely just to confuse the Goliath tribe regarding who was going home.
 Given the use of Carl’s idol nullifier, however, the misdirect wasn’t necessary to make their play.